Lefschetz fibrations on cotangent bundles and some plumbings: Preparations

 \end{enumerate} \end{definition}

-\begin{remark} We note that the attaching Legendrian and the core Lagrangian are not intrinsic in Weinstein handles, different from the notion of attaching spheres.
-More precisely, one can observe that the Liouville vector field has only one zero in a Weinstein handle, and that the attaching sphere is the boundary of the stable manifold of the unique zero with respect to the Liouville vector flow.
-Thus, the attaching sphere of a Weinstein handle could be defined by using the Liouville structure on the Weinstein handle without using coordinates.
-However, in order to define the notions of attaching Legendrians and core Lagrangians, a choice of coordinate charts is necessarily.
+\begin{remark} We note that the Liouville vector field has only one zero in a Weinstein handle, and that the attaching sphere is the boundary of the stable manifold of the unique zero with respect to the Liouville vector flow.
+Thus, the attaching sphere of a Weinstein handle could be defined on the Weinstein handle without using coordinates.

+Differently from the attaching sphere, in order to define the notions of attaching Legendrian and core Lagrangian, a choice of coordinate charts is necessarily.
 Thus, for a general Weinstein handle $H$, $\partial_L H$ is defined with respect to an identification with $H$ and the standard handle.
 For convenience, we use the notions of attaching Legendrians and core Lagrangians without mentioning a choice of identifications. \end{remark}